nix-community/robotnix/README.md

 Next, build and sign your release.
 There are two ways to do this.
-The first option involves creating a `build-script` which does the final build steps of signing target files and creating ota/img files outside of nix:
+The first option involves creating a "release script" which does the final build steps of signing target files and creating ota/img files outside of nix:
 ```console
 $ nix-build ./default.nix --arg configuration ./crosshatch.nix -A releaseScript -o release
 $ ./release ./keys/crosshatch